 | Type | Electric Openers |

-Prices are shown on the product page.
-For project quantities, specification support, or a formal quotation, call 0333 987 4452 or use the contact form.
+Prices are shown on each product page for both sizes and all three finishes.
+For project quantities, specification support, or conservation enquiries, call us on 0333 987 4452 or use the contact form on our website.

 Yes.
 Cast iron hopper heads are the historically appropriate choice for listed buildings, and are generally preferred by conservation officers and local planning authorities over modern plastic alternatives.
 Tuscan Foundry cast iron hopper heads are manufactured in solid grey iron and are suitable for use on listed buildings and within conservation areas.
 A linseed oil finish is also available, which is particularly appropriate for sensitive heritage projects.